Search for answers or browse our knowledge base.

 - Each of our classrooms has access to an AppleTV, which will allow students to share ideas and work with the teacher and other members of the class via AirPlay from each iPad.

-- Each iPad Air has a battery life of 8 to 10 hours, when fully charged, which is enough to get a student through a complete school day without the need of plugging in.
+- Each iPad Air has a battery life of 8 to 10 hours, when fully charged, which is enough to get a student through a complete school day without the need to plug in.

 - The iPad offers ease of use for multiple age groups which allows for a single platform across our entire school (K-12).